nigbinovia/CSCI-3240/README.md

 # CSCI-3240
-This repository includes all the assignments I completed in CSCI 3240 - Introduction to Computer Systems.
+This repository includes all the assignments I completed in CSCI 3240 - Introduction to Computer Systems (Summer 2023).

 The following directories include: